rozgillie/hcde438_gendergap/README.md

-This is the final project for HCDE 438: Web Technologies.
+This is my final project for HCDE 438: Web Technologies.